GonVas/tickerrain/README.md

 #### Flask Web Server

-Run `python flask_example.py` to start the web server that displays the results, DB infos and the last post beign processed.
+Run `python flask_example.py` to start the webserver that displays the results, DB infos and the last post being processed.
-Acess it by opening a browser and going to 127.0.0.1:5000
+Access it by opening a browser and going to 127.0.0.1:5000

 ## Issues and TODO

-Currently the processing code, using Pandas, needs to be optimized, it needs to use Pandas in a better way.
+Currently, the processing code, using Pandas, needs to be optimized, it needs to use Pandas in a better way.
 The ticker detection needs to be improved, it emits warnings and misses some.

 - [ ] Improve ticker detecting, combining Spacy entities.
 - [ ] Optimize Pandas processing.
 - [ ] Add more metrics.
-- [ ] Improve design of the Web page.
+- [ ] Improve the design of the Web page.
 - [ ] Auto download of tickers.csv from NASDAQ.